AlbertBS2/Accessing-Modifying-DB/Readme.md

-# Accessing and Modifying an e-commerce MySQL DDBB through Python
+# Accessing and Modifying an e-commerce MySQL DB through Python

 ## Installing